A new measure of dependence: Integrated $R^2$: Examples

 \subsection{Real Data Examples}

-\begin{ex} (variable selection) In this example, we evaluate the performance of FORD on three real-world datasets from the UCI Machine Learning Repository, comparing it with existing approaches such as FOCI \cite{azadkia2021simple} and KFOCI \cite{deb2022kernelpartialcorrelation} (using the default exponential kernel with median bandwidth and 1-nearest neighbor).
+\begin{ex} (variable selection) In this example, we evaluate the performance of FORD on three real-world datasets from the UCI Machine Learning Repository, comparing it with existing approaches such as FOCI \cite{azadkia2021simple} and KFOCI~\cite{deb2022kernelpartialcorrelation} using \texttt{R} package \texttt{KPC}~\cite{KPCpackage} (using the default exponential kernel with median bandwidth and 1-nearest neighbour).
 For each dataset, we describe the train-test split, explain the variables involved, and provide relevant contextual information.

 \begin{enumerate} \item \textit{Superconductivity:} The dataset is randomly split into $70\%$ for training and $30\%$ for testing.
 It comprises $81$ features extracted from $21263$ superconductors, with the \textit{critical temperature} as the target variable (last column).
 The remaining covariates capture various chemical and thermodynamic properties of the superconductors, provided in both raw and weighted forms.
 The weighted features include the weighted mean, geometric mean, entropy, range, and standard deviation of the corresponding properties.
 The primary objective is to predict the critical temperature based on these features.
 This dataset was introduced and analysed in \cite{RealSP} and is publicly available from the UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/dataset/464/superconductivty+data}}.